Nationalistische Studentenvereniging: Colours and symbols

-Members of the NSV can be recognised by their grey student's hat and student's ribbons (a tradition in Flanders, imported in the early 20th century from Germany).
-The colours of their ribbons are black-white-red, these colours are also present on the student's hat.
+Members of the NSV can be recognised by their grey student's hat and ribbons (the German-originating Couleur tradition).
+The colours of their ribbons and student's hats are black-white-red.
 The black relates to the Flemish flag, and white and red are the heraldic colours of Antwerp, the city where the NSV was founded.
+These were initially the colours of KVHV Antwerp, but after the split, NSV took on the black-white-red and KVHV Antwerp adopted the Prince's Flag.

+NSV has been accused of using far-right imagery, such as the tyr-rune (an Armanen rune) and a flag bearing the same colors as that of the German Reich.
+People have also repeatedly given Nazi salutes at NSV protests.